bradeneliason/PumasDocs.jl/docs/src/index.md

 Pumas is covered by the [Julia Computing EULA]().
 Among other things, by using Pumas you are agreeing to one of the four available licenses:

-(a) FREE LICENSE: If you obtained the Software pursuant to a free download or
-    are using the Software pursuant to free online usage, you may use the Software as per terms and conditions specified in clause 1. above; provided, however, that in all events, Pumas.jl may be used only for Non-Commercial
+1. FREE LICENSE: If you obtained the Software pursuant to a free download or are using the Software pursuant to free online usage, you may use the Software as per terms and conditions specified in clause 1. above; provided, however, that in all events, Pumas.jl may be used only for Non-Commercial